tinymce/tinymce-docs/modules/ROOT/pages/custom-toggle-toolbar-button.md

----
-layout: default
-title: Creating custom Toggle toolbar buttons
+# Creating custom Toggle toolbar buttons
-title_nav: Toggle toolbar button
+:title_nav: Toggle toolbar button
-description: Creating custom Toggle toolbar buttons for TinyMCE
+:description: Creating custom Toggle toolbar buttons for TinyMCE
-keywords: toolbar toolbarbuttons buttons toolbarbuttonsapi
+:keywords: toolbar toolbarbuttons buttons toolbarbuttonsapi
----

 A toggle button triggers an action when clicked but also has a concept of state.
 This means it can be toggled `on` and `off`.
 A toggle button gives the user visual feedback for its state through CSS styling.
 An example of this behavior is the **Bold** button that is highlighted when the cursor is in a word with bold formatting.